 Let’s start driving!

-From Las Vegas, you have to get on the Interstate 15, the road that comes from Los Angeles and heads on to Salt Lake City, UT.
+From the city where the best place to play slots and casino are located, Las Vegas,, you have to get on the Interstate 15, the road that comes from Los Angeles and heads on to Salt Lake City, UT.
 You’re heading east—otherwise you might find yourself in the City of Angels instead.

 One thing you’ve got to remember is, this is not a road trip where you can see something interesting at every corner.
 It involves a lot of driving, just driving, through the desert and the hills and the only things to see are the occasional other cars, and some semi-domesticated bovines on the meadows.
 So make sure your car is in good condition and fueled up before you head to the vast barren land.
 If you feel your present vehicle can’t handle this trip, then make sure you qualify for lower interest rates before heading to a dealer near your place to buy the new adventure car of your family.